 What is it like to spend a holiday in a surf camp?
-Well, it doesn’t get harder than that, two surf sessions a day, cold Bintang beers in the evening while chilling with your new surf crew.
+Well, it doesn’t get harder than that, two surf sessions a day, cold Bintang beers in the evening while chilling with your new crew.

-As you must know, Bali has been highlighted as one of the world surf Mecca alongside California, the Australian Gold Coast, and of course Hawaii.
+As you may know, Bali is one of the world surf Mecca alongside California, the Australian Gold Coast, and of course Hawaii.
 While staying in a surf camp in Bali, you’ll eat surf, talk surf, and dream surf, a total immersion in a new world that will give you some of the best sensations you’ve ever had.

 Even though you could just rent out a board on the beach, we don’t suggest this option for beginners as most surf spots in Bali are crowded, and as a beginner, you might put yourself and others in danger being, accidents can often happen that way.

 That’s what Surf Camps are for.
 Learn surfing with a professional instructor, in mellow waves and less crowded spots, and only the locals will know when and where is the best time for you to have your surf lesson in those ideal conditions.

 Beginner Surf Camp #1 – Rapture Surf Camp